iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 ### Verify Notarization Script

 Create a new file named `verify-notarization.js`.

-As with the previous script (`create-notarization.js`), the code below is separated into distinct code snippets together with an explanation.
-After you have followed along the different steps, you can copy all snippets into the newly created file, following their respective order.
+Just like with the [Create Notarization](#create-notarization-script) script, we broke the code into separate snippets.
+To make it work, copy all code snippets one after another into the file that you have just created.

 #### 1. Imports and parameters

 This part imports all necessary packages and network configuration parameters.

 ```javascript